Many-body spectral transitions through the lens of the variable-range SYK2 model

 For $JT$ large and for $\alpha<1/2$, the SFF simplifies to \begin{widetext}

-\end{widetext} where $J_1$ is a is a Bessel function of the first kind.
-Notably, for $\alpha \sim 0$ we have $\lambda_{k \neq 0} \sim N^{-1}$, which means that the $\lambda_k$-dependent part is $O(1)$ and hence subleading, so we recover the result in \cite{Winer:2020mdc}.
-A comparison between Eq.~\eqref{eq:g_analy} and numerical data for for $\alpha = 0.3$ is presented in Fig.~\ref{fig:SFF}b, demonstrating excellent agreement.
+\end{widetext} where $J_1$ is a Bessel function of the first kind.
+Notably, for $\alpha \sim 0$ we have $\lambda_{k \neq 0} \sim N^{-1}$, the $\lambda_k$-dependent part cancels in a non-trivial way and becomes subleading for large $N$ recovering the result in \cite{Winer:2020mdc}.
+A comparison between Eq.~\eqref{eq:g_analy} and numerical data for $\alpha = 0.3$ is presented in Fig.~\ref{fig:SFF}b, demonstrating excellent agreement.
 The $\alpha=0$ case would be indistinguishable from $\alpha=0.3$.
 In general, for $\alpha < 1/2$, the eigenvalue contribution to \eqref{eq:g_analy} is subleading, as most eigenvalues vanish in the thermodynamic limit \eqref{eq:eigen_1}.
-The essentially unmodified form of the SFF highlights that, in the regime $0\leq \alpha < 1/2$, the variable-range SYK$_2$ model remains largely unaffected, in agreement with the ergodic phase for PRBM.
+The essentially unmodified form of the SFF highlights that, for $0\leq \alpha < 1/2$, the variable-range SYK$_2$ model is robust under connectivity reduction, consistent with the ergodic phase of the PRBM model.